Procurement Glossary

 New: Digital Cost Management

 Digital Cost Management: The modern approach relies on digital technologies to optimize logistics costs.
 By using ERP systems, automated data collection and analysis tools, companies can monitor cost data in real time.
-AI in purchasing and machine learning enable precise forecasts and the identification of cost drivers.
+AI in Procurement and machine learning enable precise forecasts and the identification of cost drivers.
 This leads to greater transparency, faster decision-making and a significant reduction in logistics costs of up to 20%.

 Practical example: Use in the consumer goods industry